bhaskar4n/clash-of-clans-war-prediction/README.md

-clash of clan war prediction
+<h3>clash of clan war prediction</h3>

-I have created a clan war prediction python program using keras machine learning library.
+clan war prediction using keras machine learning library.

 for this war prediction, I have collected datasets from the coc warlog.